 Through a dark background, the object is highlighted.
 It is a technique widely used to capture images of cells.

 Lighting plays a vital role in this technique.
-It is necessary to prevent the light from reflecting in the background; this can be achieved with a reduced aperture so that the lens only captures the object’s light.
+First, it is necessary to prevent the light from reflecting in the background; this can be achieved with a reduced aperture so that the lens only captures the object’s light.

 In this technique, two lenses are used to find a three-dimensional view of the object.